-The International Integrated Reporting Framework will be used to accelerate the adoption of <IR> across the world.
+The International Integrated Reporting Framework is used to accelerate the adoption of <IR> across the world.

 <IR> applies principles and concepts that are focused on bringing greater cohesion and efficiency to the reporting process, and adopting ‘integrated thinking’ as a way of breaking down internal silos and reducing duplication.
 It improves the quality of information available to providers of financial capital to enable a more efficient and productive allocation of capital.
 Its focus on value creation, and the ‘capitals’ used by the business to create value over time, contributes towards a more financially stable global economy.